Things You Can't Miss at the Berlin Wall

 Detail of the Berlin Wall| ©Mig Gilbert

-The best way to explore the historic side of Berlin is with a local expert guide as offered by the tour operators who organise tours in the city.
+The best way to explore the historical side of Berlin is with an expert local guide, such as those offered by tour operators that organise tours of the city.

-This type of tour will not only allow you to visit the Berlin Wall, but will give you a more comprehensive view of the entire history of the Cold War and the social-political context that led to the wall's erection.
+This type of tour will not only allow you to visit the Berlin Wall, but will also give you a more comprehensive view of the entire history of the Cold War and the political and social context that led to the construction of the wall.

 It is one of the most popular experiences in the city, so you will find local tour operators offering the tour in different formats.
-These include walking or cycling tours of Berlin; group or private tours; and other models to serve as many travellers as possible.
+These include walking or cycling tours of Berlin, group or private tours, and other options to cater to as many travellers as possible.

-During your visit, keep in mind that Berlin is one of the main capitals of Europe, a cultural, financial, artistic and architectural reference for this continent and the rest of the world.
+During your visit, keep in mind that Berlin is one of Europe's major capitals and a cultural, financial, artistic and architectural hub for the continent and the rest of the world.

-As well as being one of the most influential capitals, it has an exciting and chaotic history in equal proportions.
+In addition to being one of the most influential capitals, it has an equally exciting and chaotic history.

 What will I see on these tours?

-Considered one of the best historical tours of Berlin, the tours leading to the Berlin Wall are often framed as Cold War related tours.
+Considered one of the best historical tours in Berlin, the tours that take you to the Berlin Wall are usually part of visits related to the Cold War.

-While it is true that the itinerary of the tour may vary depending on the contrasting company, it is also true that regardless of the tour format, most include, among others, visiting one or more of the following attractions:
+Although the itinerary of the tour may vary depending on the company you choose, regardless of the format of the tour, most include, among other things, a visit to one or more of the following attractions:

-• Touring the former Cold War train stations.
+• Tour the old Cold War train stations

 • The iconic Berlin Wall Memorial